hyanwong/tsutil/README.md

 performing basic exploratory analysis.
 For more complex functionality, users are encouraged to develop their own functions.
-The [tutorials](https://tskit.dev/tutorials/) are a good place to develop an understanding: for support in developing your own functionality, to to contribute to this repository, you can ask the general [tskit community](https://tskit.dev/community/).
+The [tutorials](https://tskit.dev/tutorials/) are a good place to develop an understanding: for support in developing your own functionality, or to contribute to this repository, you can ask the general [tskit community](https://tskit.dev/community/).

 Note that new versions of this library are not guaranteed to maintain